kyverno/website/content/en/docs/Writing policies/mutate.md

 ### Conditional logic using anchors

-An **anchor** field, marked by parentheses and an optional preceeding character, allows conditional processing for mutations.
+An **anchor** field, marked by parentheses and an optional preceding character, allows conditional processing for mutations.

 The mutate overlay rules support two types of anchors: